-Interest and other income was \$0.5 million in the first quarter of 2018, compared to \$0.1 million in the first quarter of 2017.
+Interest and other income was \$1.0 million in the first six months of 2018, compared to \$0.3 million in the first six months of 2017.

-Interest expense for the first quarter of 2018 of \$2.2 million was in line with \$2.1 million in the first quarter of 2017.
+Interest expense was \$4.4 million in the first six months of 2018, compared to \$4.2 million in the first six months of 2017.

-A mark to market loss of \$1.8 million related to our Currency Hedge Agreement was recognized in the first quarter of 2018, compared to a mark to market loss of \$1.5 million in the same quarter in the prior year, both resulting from changes in the U.S. dollar/Japanese yen exchange rate in the related time periods.
+A mark-to-market loss of \$1.2 million was recognized in the first six months of 2018 related to our foreign currency hedge, compared to a mark-to-market loss of \$1.9 million in the same period in the prior year, both resulting from changes in the U.S. dollar/Japanese yen exchange rate in the related time periods.
+In addition, we realized currency exchange gains of \$0.9 million in the second quarters of each of 2018 and 2017 related to the exercise of a U.S. dollar/Japanese yen currency option under our foreign currency hedge.